EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman1_writeup.md

 >**4.1 What software is used by the attacker to host its presumed file/payload server?**
 >
-I just guessed python and I was right, lol
+I guessed python and I was right, 😄

-But then as a security analyst, I decided to do it the right way.
-Since I already have the malicious domains, I filtered the display for http packets that contained files.bpakcaging.xyz.
+but as a security analyst, I decided to verify it properly.
+Given the malicious domains, I filtered the display for HTTP packets related to `files.bpakcaging.xyz`.

 ![payload server](assets1/Task4_screenshot1a.png)
 ![payload server](assets1/Task4_screenshot1b.png)